Andysam254/react-hooks-running-tests/README.md

 This example is doing the following:

 - `render`: This method is used to render a React component inside the testing environment.
-Our Jest tests don't run in the browser, they run in Node, so one of the challenges of testing React components is that we need to simulate a browser environment within Node.
+Our Jest tests d.
+Learnon't run in the browser, they run in Node, so one of the challenges of testing React components is that we need to simulate a browser environment within Node.
 Under the hood, the [JSDOM][jsdom] library simulates a browser environment with browser-specific functionality, like the